xoxzo/blog.xoxzo.com/content/Announcements/2021-01-28-ez-link-tracking-release-en.md

 ### How does it work?
 The first URL in your message will be replaced by our private URL when you send link-tracking option SMS.<br>
-When a recipient clicks on the URL in your message, the date and time is recorded.<br>
+When a recipient clicks on the URL in your message, it is recorded.<br>
 You will find the record in the log file downloadable from the account page together with the sending status.

 ### Price